dimajix/flowman/docs/spec/project.md

 ## Proposed Directory Layout

-It is best practice to use a directory structure.
+The best practice is to use a directory structure.
 Depending on the project, two slightly different approaches have turned out to be useful: Either separating models and mappings or putting them together.
 ```
 root